Analytics206/project_template/docs/0-dev_notes.md

 4. **Adding Custom Metrics**

-   To expose custom metrics from the ArXiv pipeline application:
+   To expose custom metrics from the NEW PROJECT NAME application:

    ```python
    from prometheus_client import Counter, Gauge, start_http_server